gavinzhang314/cse15l-lab-reports/lab5.md

 Unlike last time, we don't immediately hit another breakpoint from the server handling a request for a favicon.
 I'm guessing that this is because the browser caches favicons so it doesn't need to keep on sending requests for them.

-If we visit `http://localhost:4000/add-message?s=Second%20message`, and then run the same commands, we can see that something similar is happening again. `StringServerHandler.handleRequest()` receives the URL we type into the browser and then appends it to `message`:
+If we visit `http://localhost:4000/add-message?s=Second%20message`, and then run the same commands, we can see that something similar is happening again. `StringServerHandler.handleRequest()` receives the URL we type into the browser, extracts the message from it, and then appends the message to `message`:

 <img width="1025" alt="image" src="lab5-screenshot12.png">